jiahuiiiii/2023-School-Notes/Chemistry/Chp1.md

 - The isotopes of an element have the **same chemical properties**.

-  - Isotopes have the same electronic configuration.
+  - Isotopes have the **same electronic configuration**.
 It determine the way it forms bonds and react with other atoms.

 - The isotopes **differ in some of their physical properties** (such as density, rate of diffusion)